galatedgi/asafHadadBackend/README.txt

-The server was created by Gal Atedgi.rts
+The server was created by Gal Atedgi.